 Internship and exchange are activities of different nature.

 The University highly encourages students to go abroad for more academic and cultural exposure.
 The University offers different exchange opportunities for students at the University, Faculty, and College levels.
-Exchange is not essentially related to your study programme.
+Students have the freedom to choose a destination of exchange, and the academic requirement to fulfill during your exchange is not essentially directly related to your study programme.
 Students can go to other University for a term to study language courses or any courses they are interested in.
 These credits may or may not be allowed to transfer back to your regular units/credits.
-Students are advised to consult Office of Student Affairs or the relevant course-offering department for details and course equivalency before considering exchange.
+Students are advised to consult the Office of Student Affairs or the relevant course-offering department for details and course equivalency before considering an exchange.